felipead/cassandra-logger/README.md

 ### Installing the JDK

+You need a Java JDK 7 or 8.
 Please follow the instructions from the Oracle [website](http://docs.oracle.com/javase/7/docs/webnotes/install/)

 ### Installing Cassandra